Recyclable Resource Recovery Collection System

 An efficient and convenient recyclable resource collection system will create many new jobs.
 An opportunity for new businesses to reprocess resources recovered from waste streams alongside ideas and innovation.
 Plus a cleaner environment will benefit everyone.

-The aim of Stage #2 pilot is to formulate an 80/20 model specifically for the inclusion of the informal recycling collector into a structured collection system for urban and rural areas; to coexist side-by-side with private and public waste collectors and one that is complementary of long-term environmental government policies.
+The aim of Stage #2 pilot is to formulate an 80/20 model specifically for the inclusion of Resource Recovery Agents into a structured collection system for urban and rural areas; to coexist side-by-side with private and public waste collectors and one that is complementary of long-term environmental government policies.

 Below is a snapshot of the key features of the Recyclable Resource Recovery Collection System.
 For full details: “Redefining Recyclable Resource Recovery Collection Systems for Asia“